scottfield/note/java/cache/redis/commands.md

 - DECR decrement a integer by specified value
 - DECRBY decrement a integer by specified value

-##Operation for Bitmaps(Under the hood, a Bitmap is a String)
+## Operation for Bitmaps(Under the hood, a Bitmap is a String, so maximum size is also 512MB)
 - SETBIT is used to give a value to a Bitmap offset, and it accepts only 1 or 0.
 - GETBIT returns the value of a Bitmap offset
 - BITOP requires a destination key, a bitwise operation, and a list of keys to apply to that operation and store the result in the destination key
 - BITCOUNT returns the number of bits marked as 1 in a Bitmap
-- BITPOS
+- BITPOS Return the position of the first bit set to 1 or 0 in a string.

-##Operation for List(it's a LinkedList, fast for insert and delete from the beginning or end of a list)
+## Operation for List(it's a LinkedList, fast for insert and delete from the beginning or end of a list)

-the maximum number of elements a List could hold is 232-1(4 billion)
+the maximum number of elements a List could hold is 2^32-1(about 4 billion)
 - RPUSH insert a element into the end of a List
 - LPUSH insert a element into the beginning of a List
 - LLEN return the length of a List